- 1) Link Reclamation

-One of the best ways to find new places to build your links is by using the Backlink Finder (comming soon!) tool.
+One of the best ways to find new places to build your links is by using the Backlink Checker tool.
 This awesome new tool is one of the highest-rated backlinking tools on the market and allows you to get a complete link profile on both your site and your competitors.

-In a nutshell, Backlink Finder allows you to:
+In a nutshell, Backlink Checker allows you to: